 Many legal firms and departments are “looking to bring in experienced legal professionals who can start adding value immediately, without the organization having to spend time or expense on training,” said Paul Farnsworth, past president of the Association of Legal Administrators and the executive director of Woods Oviatt Gilman, in an interview for Robert Half Legal’s Future Law Office report.

 Robert Half Legal's annual research project examines key trends affecting the legal field today.
-Take a look at Future Law Office.
+Download the your free copy of the Future Law Office report now.

 3. Do you possess skills and expertise that will transfer to a new role?